 An employer should discuss the situation that has led to the proposal for possible redundancies.

-If selection criteria are proposed, the employer should discuss this with the employee.
+The employer should discuss this with the employee if selection criteria are proposed.
 This may result in the criteria being changed from the original criteria proposed.

 The employer should ask the employee whether they have any counter-proposals to the overarching proposal and the proposed selection criteria, and if so, ask them to explain these.

-The employer may also wish to go through any potential suitable alternative roles and the potential redundancy package with the employee so that, if the proposal is adopted, the employee is aware of their options.
+The employer may also wish to go through any potential suitable alternative roles and the potential redundancy package with the employee so that the employee is aware of their options if the proposal is adopted.

 Detailed notes should be taken at this meeting.